Environmental Studies Program

 ES332f Chemical Methods of Analysis Listed as Chemistry 331.
 Four credit hours.
 Team

 ES337s Climate Fiction Listed as English 337.
 Four credit hours.
-Walker
+L. Walker

 ES338s Forest Ecosystems Forest ecosystems regulate climate, store and filter water, provide food and fiber, and serve as recreational areas and sacred spaces.
 These ecosystems are undergoing dramatic changes with important ecological, economic, and social consequences.
 We will use cutting-edge methods in ecosystem science to explore how forest ecosystems are changing and how that influences the value we derive from forests.
 An interactive lecture and workshop-style lab will introduce a mix of practical skills and theoretical knowledge to serve as tools for understanding the causes and consequences of changing forest ecosystems.
 Prerequisite: Biology 237, 271 or Environmental Studies 271.
 Four credit hours.
 N, Lb.
 Becknell